-The University of Missouri School of Medicine Department of Radiology includes some of the nation’s leading scientists in the areas of radiological imaging, therapeutics, chemistry, nanomedicine, and molecular medicine.
+The University of Missouri School of Medicine Department of Radiology includes some of the nation’s leading scientists and clinicians in the areas of radiological imaging, therapeutics, chemistry, nanomedicine, and molecular medicine.

 Our academic faculty have a diverse scope of interests including nano particle testing and the development of new imaging tracers for cancer detection and treatment.
 Their projects are industry sponsored, investigator initiated or funded through intramural grants.
 Overall, their combined work serves to understand and develop new technologies, processes, and chemical formulations that have the potential to translate into new medicines.
 They have been leaders in producing several widely used radiopharmaceuticals, including: Ceretec™, the first brain imaging agent; TheraSphere®, a treatment for liver cancer; and Quadramet®, an agent designed to relieve the excruciating pain associated with metastatic bone cancer.
 Some of the current trials are listed below:

 Our researchers benefit from unique resources located on the MU campus: